 Some History on The Flower District

-The meatpacking district, the diamond and garment districts are all reduced to tiny versions of their former selves, The Flower District remains, though still, smaller than it was.
+The meatpacking district, and the diamond, and garment districts are all reduced to tiny versions of their former selves, The Flower District remains, though still, smaller than it was.
 It used to take up many blocks- all the way up to 34th street.

 A New Day for The Flower District